Butea monosperma: Literature

+The plant is known as palāśa in Sanskrit and is found in Sanskrit texts including the Rigveda and Yajur Veda.
 The first sloka of the Sukla Yajurveda speaks about the Palasa tree.
 The Palasa tree branch is cut and trimmed by the Adhvaryu priest who performed the practical part of sacrifice, the day before a new moon or a full moon, and used it to drive the calves away from cows whose milk was to form a part of the offerings for the next day's special ceremony.

-A History of the Sikhs Vol. 1, written by famous Punjabi writer Khushwant Singh, describes Punjab's landscape as: "While the margosa is still strewing the earth with its brittle ochre leaves, the silk cotton, the coral and the flame of the forest burst into flowers of bright crimson, red, and orange."
+The flame of the forest is mentioned in the description of the landscape of Punjab in Khushwant Singh's A History of the Sikhs Vol. 1.
+He writes, "While the margosa is still strewing the earth with its brittle ochre leaves, the silk cotton, the coral and the flame of the forest burst into flowers of bright crimson, red, and orange."
 References to this tree are often found in Punjabi literature.
 The Punjabi poet Harinder Singh Mehboob employed its symbolism in his poems.

 In Rudyard Kipling's short story Beyond the Pale (contained in Plain Tales from the Hills, published in 1888), he says of the dhak: The flower of the dhak means diversely "desire", "come", "write", or "danger", according to the other things with it.
 The tree was also featured in The Jungle Book in the story Tiger!
 Tiger! as the tree Mowgli instructs his wolf-brother Grey Brother to wait under for a signal that Shere Khan has returned.